gomezgoiri/htmlizeBibtex/README.md

 ## Generate cites
-To populate *#citations* tag, execute the following command:
+To populate *#citations* tag of an HTML file, execute the following command:

+    python bibtex2html.py -f [path/to/target-html-with-citations] [path/to/bibtex-file]

+If you prefer to just generate the HTML snippet and manually insert it later on, simply run:

-    python bibtex2html.py [path/to/bibtex-file] [path/to/html-with-citations]
+    python bibtex2html.py [path/to/bibtex-file]

 ## Dependencies